 Hardscaping | $5–$25/sq. ft. |

-To save on the cost of removing a boulder, consider DIYing the job with a few friends.
-Once you’ve removed the boulder from the ground, consider keeping it and skipping the dumpster rental to save you hundreds of dollars.
-Another tip for saving money is to use a sledgehammer or rotary rock hammer that can break the boulder into smaller pieces, making it easy to transport without using a dumpster.
+To save on the cost of removing a boulder, consider DIYing the job with a few friends if you have small boulders and a truck you can use to haul them to a dumping site.
+Once you’ve removed the boulder from the ground, consider relocating and repurposing it on your property to save on dumpster rental and dumping fees.
+Another tip for saving money is to use a sledgehammer or rotary rock hammer that can break the boulder into smaller pieces, making it easy to transport without having to pay for a dumpster.